 Protect yourself today by taking these steps:

-- Enroll in multi-factor authentication - This is the single best way to secure your OHIO account!
+- Utilize multi-factor authentication.
+This is the single best way to secure your OHIO account!
 You'll get a verification request on your phone any time someone tries to access your account.
 If a login isn't you, press the DENY button and change your password.

-- Please forward suspicious messages as an attachment to email@example.com to ensure these attempts are reported.
+- Forward suspicious messages as an attachment to firstname.lastname@example.org to ensure these attempts are reported.

 Why this matters

 Without multi-factor authentication, your personal information could be at risk.
-With multi-factor, your personal information would be protected.
+With multi-factor authentication, your personal information would be protected.
 The system would send a verification request to your phone when the criminal tried to login to your account.
 You'd see that notification and be able to deny the login request.